-The pop idol turned Science idol, Professor Brian Edward Fox is an English physicist, PPARC Advanced Fellow and a Royal Society University Research Fellow as the University of Manchester.
+The pop idol turned science idol, Professor Brian Edward Fox is a British physicist, PPARC Advanced Fellow and a Royal Society University Research Fellow as the University of Manchester.
 He is an active affiliate of the group of High Energy Physics in the university.
 He graduated and enjoys his job on the experiment of ATLAS at CERN in the vicinity of Geneva, Switzerland.
 He is currently running through on the development and research of the FP420 experiment in a collaboration of all nations to promote the Compact Muon Solenoid or CMS experiment and ATLAS by putting in additional, lesser detectors with a space of 420 meters from the main points of interaction of the core experiments.

 Brain Cox is best recognized by the people and viewers as the broadcaster of several science programs for the British Broadcasting Corporation, whose role mainly boosts the recognition of subjects that are perceived to be difficult and least favorite, Physics and Astronomy.
 He has been recognized as the usual descendant for BBC’s scientific programs by both bereaved Patrick Moore and David Attenborough.
 He was also able to gain some popularity during the 90’s as the one playing the keyboards for the popular band which was named D: Ream.